spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 To define the route, do the following:

 1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Routes** and click the + sign.
-2. In the **Name** field, enter the name of your client.
+2. In *Name*, enter the name of your client.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your route.
 4. To activate the route, set the status to *Enabled*.
 5. In the **Incoming configuration** filed, select the configuration you created at this step:[Create an incoming configuration](#create-an-incoming-configuration).